-12 Top-Rated Things to Do in Champaign-Urbana, Illinois
+12 Top Things to Do in Champaign-Urbana, Illinois

-With a diverse community and expanding population, the Champaign-Urbana metropolitan area stands out from its agricultural surroundings in central Illinois.
-Roughly 130 miles from both Chicago and Indianapolis, this sprawling community is defined much in part by the campus of the University of Illinois, home of the Fighting Illini.
+The Champaign-Urbana metropolitan area stands out from its agricultural surroundings in central Illinois.
+This sprawling community is roughly 130 miles from both Chicago and Indianapolis and is defined much in part by the campus of the University of Illinois, home of the Fighting Illini.

-Along with the academic pursuits and historic architecture found on campus, the university adds to the city with an array of public attractions and things to do.
+Along with the academic pursuits and historic architecture found on campus, the university adds an array of tourist attractions and things to do.
 A few of the community additions sponsored by the university include art and cultural museums, a stunning arboretum, and spirited sporting events throughout the year.

 It's not just the campus that attracts attention to Champaign-Urbana.
-Tourists often frequent the area for the downtown street festivals, children's museums, and bountiful natural spaces.
-Urbana's Market at the Square on Saturday mornings is something to mark on the calendar, and several attractions at Crystal Lake Park also tend to draw a crowd.
+Tourists often frequent the area for the downtown street festivals and bountiful natural spaces.
+Urbana's Market at the Square on Saturday mornings is something to mark on the calendar, with several other family-friendly attractions to check out the rest of the week.

 Plan your sightseeing with our list of things to do and places to visit in Champaign-Urbana.